majemedia/MajeMedia-WC-No-PO-Boxes/README.md

     }

 ## Changelog
+### 1.1.11
+* Forgot to update version in main php file... fixing to allow for updates in sites using

 ### 1.1.10
 * Fix: Plugin now puts all restricted strings to lowercase instead of assuming they are
 * Tested to WordPress version 4.8.2